 PSYC BC1129 Developmental Psychology (BC1128 Developmental Lab)

-Note: You can take a course to satisfy a GED requirement (in this case a psychology lab) for a P/F grade.
-This is a college rule, and not a departmental one.
+Note: You can take a course to satisfy a GED requirement (in this case, a psychology laboratory) for a P/F grade.
+This is a College rule, and not a Departmental one.

 Laboratory Attendance Policy

 Students should review their calendar of commitments and the laboratory attendance policy before requesting a seat in a lab.
 Each laboratory follows the same policy about attendance:

 - You must attend every Laboratory meeting, and you must be present for the duration of the meeting.

 - You may not arrive late.

 - You may not depart before you complete the day's procedure.

 - If you miss more than a single Laboratory session you will be dismissed from the Laboratory and you will not be permitted to remain enrolled.

 Please contact the Department Administrator with any questions.